ioBroker/ioBroker.js-controller/README.md

 ## Configuration

 The main configuration is stored in `iobroker-data/iobroker.json`.
+Normally there is no need to edit this file because the ioBroker CLI commands cancontrol most of the settings.

 ## Feature Overview